haoxins/haoxins.github.io/archived/2021-cryptography-real-world.md

   - AES for symmetric encryption is an example of such a construction.
-* *Symmetric* constructions are most often based on heuristics, while most *asymmetric* constructions are based on mathematical problems.
+* *Symmetric* constructions are most often based on *heuristics*, while most *asymmetric* constructions are based on *mathematical* problems.

+* **Confidentiality**
+  - It's about masking and protecting some information from the wrong eyes.
+  - For example, encryption masks the messages in transit.
+* **Authentication**
+  - It's about identifying who we are talking to.
+  - For example, this can be helpful in making sure that messages we receive indeed come from Alice.

 ## Hash functions